-- To be pointed in the direction of rotation - 3.
-Unscrew and remove the driven pulley expander from the pulley. - Rotate the driven pulley several times to properly set the belt between the sheaves. - If a new belt was installed, adjust the belt height.
-Refer to DRIVE BELT HEIGHT ADJUSTMENT below. - Install belt guard, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - 7.
-Close side panel, refer to CONTROLS, INSTRUMENTS AND FOUIPMENT
+- 1. To be pointed in the direction of rotation - 3.
+Unscrew and remove the driven pulley expander from the pulley. - Rotate the driven pulley several times to properly set the belt between the sheaves. - If a new belt was installed, an adjustment will be required for the proper belt height.
+Refer to DRIVE BELT HEIGHT ADJUSTMENT below. - 6.
+Install belt guard, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - 7.
+Close side panel, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT.